mosip/durian/data-share/README.md

-# Data-Share

-This repository contains the source code and design documents for MOSIP Data Share module.

-# Dependencies
+# Data Share
-Data Share services' dependencies are mentioned below.
-For all Kernel services refer to [commons repo](https://github.com/mosip/commons)

-* data-share-service
-    * kernel-keymanager-service
-    * kernel-auth-service
-    * kernel-config-service
+The Data Share module contains Data Share Service.

+## About
+The Data Share Service performs 2 operations -
+* Create Share: Stores data provided by caller in object store and returns a datashare URL.
+* Get Data Share: Gets the data from object store when the URL is called.